-1. PURPOSE OF THE POLICY
+1. PURPOSE OF THE BY-LAW

-The purpose of this policy is to ensure that credit control, debt collection and indigent support forms part of the financial system of the Municipality and to ensure that the same procedures are followed for each individual case, as required by S.95 of Act, as well as s.64 of the Local Government: Municipal Financial Management Act, 2003 (No. 56 of 2003) (hereafter referred to as the MFMA).
+The purpose of this by-law is to give effect to the municipality's credit control and debt collection policy, its implementation, enforcement and to ensure that credit control, debt collection and indigent support forms part of the financial system of the Municipality.
+It must ensure that the same procedures are followed for each individual case, as required by S.95 of Act, as well as s.64 of the Local Government: Municipal Financial Management Act, 2003 (No. 56 of 2003) (hereafter referred to as the MFMA).